Ethereumx/sinely/README.md

 sol  > echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

 ## tricks
-you can run pm2 using 'npm run pm2 ls' to remove containers think of removing volumes too docker volume rm $(docker volume ls -q)
+- you can run pm2 using 'npm run pm2 ls'
+- To remove containers think of removing volumes too docker volume rm $(docker volume ls -q)
 ## Usage

 Register a user or login using :`admin@Sinely.com`:`Sinely@1*2*3` and start testing the preset (make sure to run the migrations and seeds for these credentials to be available).